 I even get a little fancy and top it with this pico de gallo and some diced avocados (in addition to cheese and sour cream).
 Living the high life!
 And I drink a beer with it.
 Really living the high life!

-Enjoy this vegetable chili recipe for a flavorful Frito pie this weekend for a meatless main dish alternative!
+Enjoy this flavorful Vegetarian Chili Frito Pie Recipe this weekend for a meatless main dish alternative!

 - 1/2 cup bulgur wheat